 We first asked whether the data from the follow-up experiment differed from the main experiment.
-A one-way ANOVA performed on the data from overlapping conditions revealed no significant effect (p = 0.53), so from here on we combine the data from these two experiments.
+A one-way ANOVA performed on the data from overlapping conditions revealed no significant effect (p = .53), so from here on we combine the data from these two experiments.

-The results for the main stimulus manipulations focal length and magnification-are illustrated in Figure 9.
-Panel 9a shows mean preferred viewing distance as a function of focal length.
+The results for the main stimulus manipulations-focal length and magnification-are illustrated in Figure 6.
+Panel A shows mean preferred viewing distance as a function of focal length.
 The results are plotted separately for each magnification.
 Some magnifications only have one focal length because the two variables were not completely crossed in the main experiment.
 There was clearly no effect of focal length on preferred viewing distance for a given magnification.
-Panel 9b shows the same data, but with mean preferred viewing distance plotted as a function of magnification.
-There was a strong effect of magnification/picture-size on preferred viewing distance, independent of focal length.
-The dashed line shows a linear regression of these data (p < 0.0001).
-Equations for the line as a function of picture diagonal (l_n) and magnification (m)

-are shown next to the line.
+Panel B shows the same data but with mean preferred viewing distance plotted as a function of magnification.
+There was a strong effect of magnification/picturesize on preferred viewing distance, independent of focal length.
+The dashed line shows a linear regression of these data (p < .0001).
+Equations for the line as a function of picture diagonal ( $l_p$ ) and magnification (m) are shown next to the line.
 Notably, the y-intercept of the line (25 cm) is the same as the nearest comfortable viewing distance for young adults (Ray, 2000).

-We replotted a subset of the data in Figure 9 in a way that allows us to examine the picture properties that determine preferred viewing distance.
-Figure 10a shows two subsets of stimuli for one example scene: five focal lengths for one magnification and eight magnifications for one focal length.
-Figure 10b shows the average preferred viewing distance for these subsets of all stimuli.
-If subjects preferred that pictures subtend a particular visual angle, or field of view (FOV), preferred distance would be proportional to print size, and the data would fall along one of the blue lines in Figure 10b, depending on the desired angle.
-Alternatively, if subjects always moved to the distance of the picture's COP (d{COP}), the preferred viewing distance would be proportional to focal length and magnification (Equation 2), and the data would lie on the red lines in Figure 10b.
-The left panel shows that preferred viewing distance was barely affected by COP distance.
-From the nearest to farthest COP, preferred distance increased by only 20%, significantly less than the 614% change that would have occurred if subjects matched viewing distance to COP distance.
-The right panel shows that preferred viewing distance was strongly dependent on magnification (or equivalent picture size).
-But subjects were not establishing a constant field of view; rather, they preferred a small field ($\sim 22^{\circ}$) with small prints and a larger field ($\sim 36^{\circ}$) with large prints.
+Figure 7A shows two subsets of stimuli for one example scene: five focal lengths for one magnification and eight magnifications for one focal length.
+Figure 7B shows the average preferred viewing distance for these subsets of all stimuli.
+If participants preferred that pictures subtend a particular visual angle, or field of view, preferred distance would be proportional to print size, and the data would fall along one of the blue lines in Figure 7B, depending on the desired angle.
+Alternatively, if participants always moved to the distance of the picture's COP ( $d{COP}$ ), the preferred viewing distance would be proportional to focal length